 See our recommendations for the best noise canceling headphones, the best noise cancelling headphones under $200, and the best travel headphones.

 The Sony WH-1000XM4 Wireless are slightly better headphones for most uses than the Sennheiser Momentum 3 Wireless.
 The Sony are more comfortable, have a significantly better noise isolation performance, and have a longer continuous battery life.
-However, the Sennheiser have a more neutral sound profile out of the box, which some users may prefer.
+However, the Sennheiser have a flatter sound profile out of the box, which some users may prefer.

 The Sony WH-1000XM5 Wireless and the Sennheiser Momentum 3 Wireless are similarly performing headphones with different strengths.
 The Sony offer features such as 360 Reality Audio, which can help create a more immersive audio experience, and support LDAC for hi-res audio.
 They also have a slightly better overall noise isolation performance, a more consistent audio reproduction, and a longer continuous battery life.
 On the other hand, the Sennheiser are more comfortable, are better built, and follow our target curve more closely, which some users may prefer.